-The circuits are divided on whether the FAA § 10 grounds or the grounds in Article V of the New York Convention apply in actions to vacate Convention awards made in the United States.
-The majority approach is that taken by the Second Circuit in Toys "R" Us, holding that the FAA § 10 grounds apply.
-The Eleventh Circuit, meanwhile, is the sole circuit using the Article V grounds, although a panel of that court recently called for the circuit to overrule its prior precedents and adopt the majority approach en banc.
+Until recently, the circuits were divided on whether the FAA § 10 grounds or the grounds in Article V of the New York Convention apply in actions to vacate Convention awards made in the United States.
+The majority approach was that taken by the Second Circuit in Toys "R" Us, holding that the FAA § 10 grounds apply.
+The Eleventh Circuit, meanwhile, was the sole circuit using the Article V grounds for actions to vacate Convention awards made in the United States.
+But the Eleventh Circuit sitting en banc now has overruled its prior precedent and joined the rest of the circuits in following the Toys "R" Us approach.
 See Corporacion AIC, SA v.
-Hidroelectrica Santa Rita S.A., 34 F.4th 1290, 1301 (11th Cir.
-2022).
-The Restatement adopts the majority approach as well.
+Hidroelectrica Santa Rita S.A., 66 F.4th 876, 890 (11th Cir.
+2023) ("We hold that in a New York Convention case where the arbitration is seated in the United States, or where United States law governs the conduct of the arbitration, Chapter 1 of the FAA provides the grounds for vacatur of an arbitral award.").
+The Restatement adopts that approach as well.
 See § 4.9 & rptrs. note to cmt. a.
 (That said, under the Restatement, the practical effect of the issue is minimal (if not nonexistent) because it construes the two sets of grounds as essentially the same.
 See, e.g., id. § 4.20(b).)